-- Instilling a respect for Christian and moral values and principles, whilst engendering respect and understanding of other beliefs: fostering Christian values so that all children have respect for themselves, others and the environment. - Providing a caring, happy and stimulating environment in which children are highly motivated in a non-threatening atmosphere. - Being an inclusive school that celebrates diversity and ensures that all pupils are given equality of opportunity regardless of gender, special needs, disability or race.
+- Instilling a respect for Christian and moral values and principles, whilst engendering respect and understanding of other beliefs: fostering Christian values so that all children have respect for themselves, others and the environment. - Providing a caring, happy stimulating environment in which children are highly motivated in a non-threatening atmosphere. - Being an inclusive school and to put into place practice in all aspects of our work that ensures that all pupils are given equality of opportunity regardless of gender, special needs, disability or race.

-The Work of Jesus
+The Work of Jesus Christ